This guide is the practical companion to my main Lake Bled elopement photographer page.

 Step 2: Choose the Right Ceremony Setting

 Lake Bled offers several very different ways to structure an elopement day.
-The right choice depends less on what is most famous, and more on what suits your priorities: privacy, ease, scenery, guest count, and whether the ceremony is symbolic or legal.
+The right choice depends less on what is most famous, and more on what suits your ceremony type, guest count, access needs, scenery, atmosphere, and how much coordination you want.

 From a practical point of view, the main differences are these: